gconnect/Algorand-Tatum-Wallet/README.md

 - Access algod node endpoints
 - Access Algorand indexer
 - Get Algorand latest block
+- Manage Assets and Multi-Sig Account

 # Todo
 - The application is still under development.

 # Future Plans
-- Implement all the above listed features and make it a fully functional web, mobile and chrome extension wallet
+- Implement all the above listed features and make it a fully functional web, mobile and chrome extension wallet and will also improve on the UI.

 ## Available Scripts